 Obstacle – Educating homeless families and students about available services and driving enrollment.

-Koch Construction company has volunteered to sponsor this event for the 2016-2017 school year.
+Koch Construction company volunteered to sponsor this event for the 2016-2017 and 2017-2018 school years.
 Koch Construction is an Austin based company that is passionate about excellence and integrity in building practice and long lasting relationships in their work as well as in the community.

 THE NOBELITY PROJECT STUDENT ASSISTANCE PROGRAM